Fire Risk Assessment

-At Huddersfield based EP Risk Consultancy, our fire risk assessors Shaun Imrie and Mick Brennan, are members of the Institution of Fire Engineers and have demonstrated high levels of competence and experience to attain this membership.
+At Huddersfield based EP Risk Consultancy, our fire risk assessor Mick Brennan is a member of the Institution of Fire Engineers and has demonstrated high levels of competence and experience to attain this membership.

-We will carry out a thorough, independent evaluation of your premises to consider the fire safety hazards posed to people and property.
-We will then write a clear, easy-to-understand report.
+He will carry out a thorough, independent evaluation of your premises to consider the fire safety hazards posed to people and property and write a clear, easy-to-understand report.

 It will contain an action plan – listing the priorities – on how to minimise identified risks.
 An assessment will usually takes about a day, depending on the size of the premises.

 - Floor plans and emergency procedures

 - Fire Safety training